rocfd/brewpitopes/README.md

       Copy output to /C_epixtractor
 8. Download the PDB file of the target protein at PDB DB.
        Save at /B_structural_predictions/pdb
-10. Use PDBrenum to renumerate the PDB residues according to its corresponding FASTA file in Uniprot.
+9. Use PDBrenum to renumerate the PDB residues according to its corresponding FASTA file in Uniprot.
       http://dunbrack3.fccc.edu/PDBrenum/
-      Save results as .pdb
+      Download results as .pdb
       Save at /B_structural_predictions/pdbrenum
-11. Use the renumbered PDB to predict structural epitopes using Discotope and export the results as csv.
+10. Use the renumbered PDB to predict structural epitopes using Discotope and export the results as csv.
       https://services.healthtech.dtu.dk/service.php?DiscoTope-2.0
       Default threshold.
-      Select chain A.
+      Select chain A by default.
       Save at /B_structural_predictions/discotope
-12. Extract epitopes from Discotope results using epixtract_structural.py
+11. Extract epitopes from Discotope results using epixtract_structural.py
       python3 epixtract_structural.py
-      path/to/B_structural_predictions/discotopediscotope_results.csv
+      Save at path/to/B_structural_predictions/discotopediscotope_results.csv
-13. Use epimerger.py to merge the epitopes extracted from Bepipred, ABCpred and Discotope results.
+12. Use epimerger.py to merge the epitopes extracted from Bepipred, ABCpred and Discotope results.
       Add the paths to the corresponding files at C_epixtractor folder.
       Follow the instructions in the R file.
       Save at /D_epimerger
-14. Predict the protein topology using CCTOP.
+13. Predict the protein topology using CCTOP.
       http://cctop.enzim.ttk.mta.hu/?_=/jobs/submit
-      Donwload results as .xml
+      Donwload results as .xml.
       Save at /E_topology/CCTOP
-15. Extract the extraviral domains using xml_cctop_parser.R
+14. Extract the extraviral domains using xml_cctop_parser.R
       Follow the instructions at the R file.
-16. Use epitopology.R to label the epitopes based on the extraviral domains.
+15. Use epitopology.R to label the epitopes based on the extraviral domains.
       Follow the instructions at the R file.
       Save results at /E_topology
-17. Predict the glycosilation profile of the protein using the FASTA file.
+16. Predict the glycosilation profile of the protein using the FASTA file.
       N-GLYCOSILATIONS AT:
       https://services.healthtech.dtu.dk/service.php?NetNGlyc-1.0
-      SAVE THE DATAFRAME HEADED SeqName	Position	Potential	Jury_agreement	NGlyc_result	Prediction
+      SAVE THE DATAFRAME HEADED: SeqName	Position	Potential	Jury_agreement	NGlyc_result	Prediction
       AS CSV
       O-GLYCOSILATIONS AT:
       https://services.healthtech.dtu.dk/service.php?NetNGlyc-1.0
-      SAVE THE DATAFRAME HEADED seqname	source	feature	start	end	score	strand	frame	comment
+      SAVE THE DATAFRAME HEADED: seqname	source	feature	start	end	score	strand	frame	comment
       AS CSV
-18. Use epiglycan_extractor.R to extract the glycosilated positions.
+17. Use epiglycan_extractor.R to extract the glycosilated positions from both N-glyc and O-glyc outputs.
       Follow the instructions at the R file.
       Save at /F_epiglycan
-19. Use epiglycan.py to label the glycosilated epitopes.
+18. Use epiglycan.py to label the glycosilated epitopes.
       python3 epiglycan.py
-      /E_epitopology/XXX_epitopology.csv
+      Upload the file obtained at step 15: /E_epitopology/XXX_epitopology.csv
-      /F_epiglycan/glycosilated_positions.csv
+      Upload the glycosilated positions: /F_epiglycan/glycosilated_positions.csv
       Save as /F_epiglycan/XXX_epitopology_glycans.csv
-20. Use ICM_browser (MOLSOFT) to extract the RSA values for accessibility calculation.
+19. Use ICM_browser (MOLSOFT) to extract the RSA values for accessibility calculation.
       Download ICM_browser from http://www.molsoft.com/icm_browser.html
-      Open the PDB renumbered file of the corresponding protein.
+      Open the PDB renumbered file of the corresponding protein (step 9)
-      Execute in the command line the code in Compute_ASA.icm
+      Execute in the command line of the programme the code in Compute_ASA.icm
       Save results at /G_episurf
-21. Use icm_extractor.R to extract the buried positions.
+20. Use icm_extractor.R to extract the buried positions.
       Follow the instructions at the R file.
       Save at /G_episurf
-22. Use episurf.py to label the epitopes with buried residues.
+21. Use episurf.py to label the epitopes with buried residues.
       python3 episurf.py
-      path/to/F_epiglycan/XXX_epitoplogy_glycans.csv
-      path/to/G_episurft/buried_positions.csv
+      Upload the file generated at step 18: path/to/F_epiglycan/XXX_epitoplogy_glycans.csv
+      Upload the buried positions at step 20: path/to/G_episurft/buried_positions.csv
       Save as /G_episurf/XXX_epitoplogy_glycans_surf.csv
-23. Use epifilter.R to filter out the epitopes that are extraviral, non-glycosilated, exposed and length >= 5.
+22. Use epifilter.R to filter out the epitopes that are extraviral, non-glycosilated, exposed and length >= 5.
       Follow the R file instructions.
       Save at /I_final_candidates.
-24. Use epicontig.ipynb (Jupiter Notebook) to extract the epitopic regions / contigs.
+23. Use epicontig.ipynb (Jupiter Notebook) to extract the epitopic regions / contigs.
+      Upload the candidates_df.csv generated at step 22.
       Follow the instructions in the Notebook.
-25. Use yield_plot.R to plot the results of the pipeline.
+24. Use yield_plot.R to plot the results of the pipeline.
       Follow the instructions in the R file.

 ## APENDIX FOR VARIANTS OF CONCERN